 We have already seen there are very different needs required for each of the models presented.
 As the decision model is introduced and developed the data points for each can be used to develop quick snapshots and quantitative indexes when evaluating the form and function for each optimization in question.

 The fifteen (15) critical capabilities are now assigned relative weights used within each of the four operating models.
 We are now at a point where the analytic community profiles can be compiled to arrive at a defensible approach to quantifying the data used in the upcoming decision model.
 This has also helped clarify and understand the key capabilities that drive each operating model which we see can be very different as illustrated in the following diagram.

 If you enjoyed this post, please share with anyone who may benefit from reading it.
 And don’t forget to click the follow button to be sure you don’t miss future posts.
 Planning on compiling all the materials and tools used in this series in one place, still unsure of what form and content would be the best for your professional use.
 Please take a few minutes and let me know what form and format you would find most valuable.

 Suggested content for premium subscribers:

-Big Data Analytics – Unlock Breakthrough Results:(Step 1)
+Big Data Analytics – Unlock Breakthrough Results: Step Four (4)

-Enterprise Analytics Mind Map (for use with Mind Jet)
+Enterprise Analytics Mind Map

 Reference Library with Supporting Documents